cctweaker/ESPsensor/README.md

 # ESPsensor
 is covering a need for low power, cheap, battery operated sensors that you can place throughout your house.
-It is designed to use an ESP8266 and a SI7021 temperature and himidity sensor.
+It is designed to use an ESP8266 and a SI7021 temperature and humidity sensor.
 Communication is done through ESP-Now protocol to save a huge amount of power compared to regular WiFi.
 It needs a <a href="https://github.com/cctweaker/ESPGW-Now">ESP-Now Gateway</a> to receive its output.